Matt Dixon

-British artist Matt Dixon's women have a wonderful tendency to be either seductively gruesome, deadly dangerous or seriously strange.
+British artist Matt Dixon's women have a wonderful tendency to be either seductively gruesome, deadly dangerous or seriously strange

-Matt Dixon was born in Birmingham, UK, in 1972 and he has been an enthusiastic waver of pens and pencils for as long as he can remember.
+Matt Dixon was born in Birmingham, UK, and he has been an enthusiastic waver of pens and pencils for as long as he can remember.
 All his work is now created digitally, a process which he finds significantly faster and more efficient than traditional methods.

 "Digital art first captured my imagination when I began to assemble images from ASCII characters on a Commodore VIC-20 way back in 1980 - happily, things have moved along a little and Adobe Photoshop allows me to achieve slightly more sophisticated results than I got back then.